JakeRich7/birder/README.md

 ## Frontend
 * Start by navigating into the frontend folder
+* Create a .env file inside of this directory, using the .env.example as a template
 * run 'npm install' inside of that directory
 * run 'npm start'